SAP/yeoman-ui/README.md

 * Start VSCode on your local machine, and click on open workspace.
 Select this repo folder.
 * On the debug panel choose "Run Extension", and click on the "Run" button.

+#### Enable usage analytics reporting from VS Code
+The tool collects non-personally identifiable information about your usage of the tool to improve its services.
+If you do not want the tool to collect your usage data, you can set the "Enable Sap Web Analytics" setting to "false".
+Go to File > Preferences > Settings (macOS: Code > Preferences > Settings) > Extensions > <Tool Name>, and deselect the "Enable Sap Web Analytics" checkbox.

 #### Advanced scenarios
 To develop and contribute you can build and install each package separately.
 Instruction on each package in the dedicated readme.md file.
 * [Build & install the client](frontend/README.md)